docs/svelte/01-introduction/01-overview.md # Svelte Overview Svelte is a UI framework that compiles components into optimized JavaScript. Use it for anything from standalone components to full stack apps with SvelteKit. ```svelte ``` For beginners, start with the [interactive tutorial](/tutorial). T

 {message}, inside Child.svelte

-``` Usage: ```svelte ``` Available functions: `setContext`, `getContext`, `hasContext`, `getAllContexts` ## Using Context with State ```svelte ``` โš ๏ธ Update properties directly rather than reassigning the object: ```svelte ``` ## Type-Safe Context ```js /// file: context.js // @filename: ambient.d.ts interface User {} // @filename: index.js //cut import { getContext, setContext } from 'svelte'; const key = {}; /** @param {User} user */ export function setUserContext(user) { setContext(key, user); } export function getUserContext() { return /** @type {User} */ (getContext(key)); } ``` ## Alternative to Global State Context is safer than global state for server-side rendering, as it's not shared between requests. ```js /// file: state.svelte.js export const myGlobalState = $state({ user: { // ... } // ... }); ``` Using global state during SSR can leak data between users. ## docs/svelte/06-runtime/03-lifecycle-hooks.md # Svelte 5 Lifecycle Hooks ## `onMount` Runs after component is mounted to the DOM.
-Not executed during SSR. ```svelte ``` Return a function for cleanup: ```svelte ``` > [!NOTE] Cleanup only works when function is returned synchronously (not with async functions). ## `onDestroy` Runs before component unmounts.
-Works in SSR components. ```svelte ``` ## `tick` Returns a promise that resolves after pending state changes are applied. ```svelte ``` ## Deprecated: `beforeUpdate` / `afterUpdate` Replaced by `$effect.pre` and `$effect` in Svelte 5. ### Chat Window Example ```svelte
+``` Usage: ```svelte ``` Available functions: `setContext`, `getContext`, `hasContext`, `getAllContexts` ## Context with State ```svelte ``` โš ๏ธ Update properties directly rather than reassigning the object: ```svelte ``` ## Type-safe Context ```js /// file: context.js // @filename: ambient.d.ts interface User {} // @filename: index.js import { getContext, setContext } from 'svelte'; const key = {}; /** @param {User} user */ export function setUserContext(user) { setContext(key, user); } export function getUserContext() { return /** @type {User} */ (getContext(key)); } ``` ## Alternative to Global State Context is safer than global state for server-side rendering, as it's not shared between requests. ```js /// file: state.svelte.js export const myGlobalState = $state({ user: { // ... } // ... }); ``` Using global state during SSR can leak data between users: ```svelte ``` ## docs/svelte/06-runtime/03-lifecycle-hooks.md # Svelte 5 Lifecycle Hooks ## Component Lifecycle In Svelte 5, components have only two lifecycle phases: - Creation (mounting) - Destruction (unmounting) State updates trigger only the specific effects that depend on that state. ## `onMount` Runs after component is mounted to DOM.
+Not executed during SSR. ```svelte ``` > [!NOTE] Cleanup only works when function synchronously returns a value (not with async functions). ## `onDestroy` Runs before component unmounts.
+Only lifecycle hook that runs during SSR. ```svelte ``` ## `tick` Returns promise that resolves after pending state changes are applied. ```svelte ``` ## Deprecated: `beforeUpdate` / `afterUpdate` Shimmed for backward compatibility but not available in components using runes. - Use `$effect.pre` instead of `beforeUpdate` - Use `$effect` instead of `afterUpdate` ### Chat Window Example ```svelte

 {#each messages as message}